Skip to main content

 How Can Parents Discipline Without Spanking?

-When I was little, my parents spanked me when I misbehaved.
-Now that I'm a parent, I'm not so sure that I want to follow in their footsteps.
+My parents spanked me when I misbehaved as a kid.
+I'm not so sure that I want to follow in their footsteps.
 Are there other discipline measures that work?

 It's good that you're thinking about your approach to discipline.
 Many parents settle on a discipline method just because it's how they were raised.
 But we now know a lot about the effects of different methods of disciplining kids.

-Spanking can be humiliating for children, and can lead to increased aggression, behavioral and emotional problems, and resentment, as well as physical harm.
+Spanking can be humiliating for children.
+It can lead to increased aggression, behavioral and emotional problems, and resentment, as well as physical harm.
 Spanking often does not teach the lesson a parent intends, and research shows that in the long run it doesn’t work to improve behaviors.

 Rather than teaching kids about positive alternative behaviors, spanking teaches them that aggression is an effective response to feeling angry.
 This can make them more likely to hit their siblings and peers.
 Also, some kids misbehave to gain attention.
 So spanking can actually reinforce negative behavior because it gets them attention.
 For these reasons, experts do not recommend spanking.